 It is clear that the emphasis on any educational momentum in renewable energy must include the idea that everything is related to education in one form or another.
 Thus, when we discuss the deployment of renewable or alternative energy technologies, education must be part and parcel of those initiatives, and on a wide variety of fronts.
 But it is also true that there are a number of other factors that must be considered, and the most important of these is education surrounding energy conservation.
-We will not succeed in respecting our environment and ourselves appropriately until we have educated ourselves regarding proper conservation practices and alternative energies, as well as our broader population.
+We will not succeed in respecting our environment and ourselves until we have educated ourselves regarding proper conservation practices and alternative energies, as well as our broader population.
 I would suggest that conservation is such an important part of the education process, that we should consider it yet another form of alternative energy.
 As the Ontario provincial government struggles to get sufficient energy supplies lined up, with the situation so serious that expanding atomic energy production is considered as one of the key options, we must focus on making conservation the most exciting energy option available.

-At St. Lawrence College we are developing a prototype approach to how public buildings ideally can be converted from high-energy users to lean, efficient buildings using any form of possible conservation combined with feasible renewable and conventional energies.
+At St. Lawrence College we have developed a prototype approach to how public buildings ideally can be converted from high-energy users to lean, efficient buildings using multiple conservation strategies combined with feasible renewable and conventional energies.
 We are embarking on this project with our professors and students.
 The combined learning experience and the saving of energy will give us a double return.
-We have the ambitious goal to finish the planning of this project this winter, and should be able to present the project to the provincial Ministry of Energy as a pilot.
-Implemented on a large scale, just public buildings alone can save more energy than the planned production expansion into atomic energy at the cost of more than a billion dollars.
-Investing this kind of money could help to convert hundreds of institutions, offices, ministries, city halls, hospitals etc. within the foreseeable future.
-This would automatically create new industries with thousands of employees.
-With 100,000 private solar roofs installed in a similar fashion in Germany, more than 500 megawatts of decentralized solar generation was created at a cost of around 2 billion dollars, and more than 10,000 permanent jobs evolved from the project.
+Implemented on a large scale, just public and private buildings alone can save more energy than the planned production expansion into atomic energy at the cost of more than 40 billion dollars.
+Investing this kind of money could help to convert hundreds of institutions, offices, ministries, city halls, hospitals, apartment buildings, ten thousands of private homes etc. within the foreseeable future.
+This would, in turn, create new industries with tens of thousands of employees.

+With 100,000 private, photovoltaic solar roofs installed in a similar fashion in Germany, more than 500 megawatts of decentralized solar generation was created at a cost of around 2 billion dollars, and more than 10,000 permanent jobs evolved from the project.
 With this, and almost a billion dollars of private or corporate capital that was invested into buildings and equipping a newly evolving industry, the government's spending was easily justified.
 Considering what it cost to create 10,000 new industrial jobs, a significant relief to the environment, and numerous other positive side effects, including the educational aspect for a whole nation, this was actually a very reasonable investment into the future with a high permanent return.
 It also assisted the solar industry in moving forward.
-The cost per KW is declining dramatically, a trend that will continue, and even accelerate, in the next few years.
+The cost per renewable kilowatt is declining dramatically, a trend that will continue, and even accelerate, in the next few years.